-You can imagine these life cycles as a rite of passage, involving significant revelations, change, restructuring, and independence.
-In addition, many life cycles connect to planetary returns—the moment a planet travels through the zodiac and returns to the exact position it was the day a person was born.
+You can imagine these life cycles as a rite of passage involving significant revelations, change, restructuring, and independence.
+In addition, many life cycles connect to planetary returns—the moment a planet travels through the zodiac and returns to the exact position it was in the day a person was born.

 Overall, planetary returns represent a new beginning and chapter that brings personal and spiritual themes of stability and growing up.
 Because they represent a new cycle, it significantly affects our lives.

 One of the most talked-about and even feared planetary returns is the fateful Saturn return.

 Saturn is the karmic task masker of discipline, structure, order, and authority in astrology—the God of agriculture, harvest, and time.

 You could think of Saturn as the teacher or even grandparent of the zodiac, but not the kind of parent or teacher that lets you slack off.
 No, Saturn is the glue that helps you piece your life back together, bigger and better than before.

 Saturn is also known as a “malefic” planet because it slows things down or stalls them from entering our lives.

 Since Saturn is the “Lord of Karma,” it rules the gates of initiation for those ready to embark on the journey of establishing an order of the Soul.
 Those Soul qualities Saturn represents are:

 - Finding beauty from suffering

 In short, Saturn provides us opportunities to balance past karma and reach a place where conscious choices become our reality.
 Once an individual steps through Saturn’s gates of initiation, Saturn provides tests of authority, duty, and order.